 ALANA implements strategies to ensure the success and retention of our students.
 We host a Multicultural Awareness Program (MAP) (a pre-fall program for first-year students), Academic Nights as well as the ALANA Mentoring Program (AMP).
 We also have two networking groups, MAN2MAN and Sister to Sister, that meet bi-weekly to discuss topics that promote unity, support, and success among our men and women of color here at Loyola.

 ALANA serves as an advocate for any person on campus who has encountered discrimination or an act of inequality.
 We will intervene and provide the person with the appropriate steps to resolve the issue.
 Students who feel they have been the target of bias (or who have witnessed a bias related behavior) may report the incident online, or contact the Dean of Students Office.
 File a bias report here.

 Target #5: Educational Resources

-We also maintain a resource library, which includes DVDs, magazines, and reference books.
-If you are looking for a space to hold a meeting, the Claver Multicultural Center would be perfect!
-Contact our administrative assistant for more information.
+We also maintain a resource library, which includes DVDs, magazines, and reference books; alongside the resource library we offer bi-weekly academic and career related workshops, and conversational Spanish workshops.
+A.C.E Workshops topics span from time management to self-care, while Hora de Cafe con Leche is a space for native and beginner level Spanish speakers to practice the language!
+If you are looking for a space to hold a meeting, the Center for Intercultural Engagement would be perfect!
+Contact our program assistant for more information.